-When you start a business, you’re a salesperson all the time.
+When you start a fitness business, you’re a salesperson all the time.
 So you might as well learn to be the best you can be.
-Here are 3 sales strategies to help make sure you close more fitness leads (new people who aren’t yet paying members at your studio) and pack your classes:
+Here are 3 sales strategies to help make sure you close more fitness leads (new people who are not yet paying members at your studio) and pack your classes:

 1. Honest Conversation